QubitProducts/shopify-qubit-asset/README.md

 The code in this repository handles both of these for you via using Shopify templates.
 We also bundle the UV API, which sets up an API that acts as a conduit for events.
 Any script can emit events using the API, even before smartserve.js loads and those events can be read and subscribed to by any script using the API.

 __Note__: This repository is not a Shopify App as such, it provides a series of sample logic that can be copied across to your [Shopify templates](http://docs.shopify.com/themes).
+All Shopify references can be found in the [official documentaiton](https://shopify.dev/docs/themes/liquid/reference/objects).

 # Installation